Women and the Death Penalty

 Teresa Lewis in Virginia on September 23, 2010 - She was executed for the October 30, 2002 murder of her husband and stepson in an attempt to claim life insurance money.
 The murder was carried out by two hired gunmen, Matthew Shallenberger and Rodney Fuller, who were both sentenced to life in prison.
 Lewis was regarded as the mastermind of the murders at the time of her trial, though later analysis would suggest that with her low IQ and dependency disorder that she was manipulated by the gunmen.
 Read The Washington Post's story on Teresa Lewis.

-Prior to this, the last female offender executed was Elizabeth Ann Duncan, executed by California on August 8, 1962.
+Prior to the modern era of the U.S. death penalty beginning in 1976, the last female offender executed was Elizabeth Ann Duncan by California on August 8, 1962.

-Death sentences and actual executions for female offenders are also rare in comparison to such events for male offenders.
-In fact, women are more likely to be dropped out of the system the further the capital punishment system progresses.
-Following in summary outline form are the data indicating this screening out effect:
+Death sentences and executions for female offenders are also rare in comparison to such events for male offenders.
+Women are more likely to drop out of the death-penalty system the further it progresses:

 * women account for about 1 in 10 (10%) murder arrests;